microscopic-image-analysis/geosss/README.md

 # GeoSSS: Geodesic Slice Sampling on the Sphere

-This Python package implements two new tuning-free MCMC algorithms **Rejection Spherical Slice Sampler** and **Shrinkage Spherical Slice Sampler** to sample from spherical distributions on arbitrary dimensions.
+This Python package implements two new tuning-free MCMC algorithms, an ideal geodesic slice sampler based on accept/reject strategy and a shrinkage-based geodesic slice sampler to sample from spherical distributions on arbitrary dimensions.
+The package also includes the implementation of random-walk Metropolis-Hastings (RWMH) and Hamiltonian Monte Carlo (HMC) whose step-size parameter is automaticall tuned.

-As shown in our [paper](https://doi.org/10.48550/arXiv.2301.08056), our algorithms have outperformed standard MCMC algorithms such as random-walk Metropolis-Hastings (RWMH) and Hamiltonian Monte Carlo (HMC) for spherical distributions.
-The package also includes the implementation of RWMH and a fine-tuned HMC.
+As shown in our [paper](https://doi.org/10.48550/arXiv.2301.08056), our algorithms have outperformed RWMH and HMC for spherical distributions.
+This demo quickly illustrates that.

-Example: Comparing our samplers (top row) vs RWMH and HMC (bottom row) for a target that is a mixture of von Mises-Fisher distribution on a 2-sphere with concentration parameter $\kappa=80$ using $10^3$ samples.
+We compare our samplers GeoSSS (reject) and GeoSSS (shrink) (top row) vs RWMH and HMC (bottom row) for a target that is a mixture of von Mises-Fisher distribution on a 2-sphere with concentration parameter $\kappa=80$ using $10^3$ samples.
 Our samplers explore all modes, while RWMH and HMC gets stuck in a single mode.
 Check the full demo under [`demo_vMF.py`](scripts/demo_vMF.py).

 ![animation_vMF](assets/animation_vMF.gif)